 Skip to main contentSkip to navigation

 Samsung's Elpis is an 8nm, 8-channel NVMe Gen4 controller powering the 980 PRO and PM9A1 OEM drives.
 PC-3000 cannot perform full FTL reconstruction for Elpis; it can send vendor-specific commands to clear the forced read-only log and shift NAND read voltage thresholds.
 If the controller is electrically dead, recovery depends on board-level microsoldering to revive the original silicon, as the AES-256 Media Encryption Key is bound to the Elpis die.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Controller-level work for the Samsung Elpis Controller sits inside our broader SSD data recovery workflow at the Austin, TX lab.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Author01/10